 Dracula’s Forest, Ransom, PA, is one of the longest operating haunted attractions on the East Coast and a pioneer in the industry.
 For 35 years Dracula’s Forest has provided scares for all ages, and visiting this attraction is Northeastern Pennsylvania tradition.
 We have never attended an attraction that has so much potential to be something extraordinary yet fails to capitalize on its rather apparent strengths.
 We have enjoyed Dracula’s Forest every single season, and continue to do so, as despite its shortcomings the hayride is still extremely entertaining.
 Dracula’s Forest’s “Haunted Hayride” is still an entertaining journey into the unknown, and one can only hope that changes will take place to really take this attraction to a new level in future seasons.
 Dracula’s Forest has so much potential for a true revival it is insulting to those patrons that visit every single year and hope for an improved or at the least operational show that begins to respect itself as a pioneer and innovator in the haunt industry.
 It is easy for a haunt fan to appreciate what is featured at Dracula’s Forest as well as easy to become frustrated at what “can be” with minimal investment and renewed energy aimed at creating a first-class, competitive show.

 Not only is a visit to Dracula’s Forest a tradition, but it also an exercise in frustration as a once “great” haunted attraction has fallen behind the times, and in some instances into disrepair.
 It is a testament to the overall atmosphere and base attraction design that it still is an enjoyable hayride, as so many glaring problems become more visible and disheartening each season.
 Perhaps no other attraction we have ever visited fails to realize its potential like Dracula’s Forest and with some minor and larger improvements, it once again can rise to be one of the premier attractions in Northeast, Pennsylvania and beyond.
 We fondly look back at the glory days of Dracula’s Forest, when the midway was booming, the infamous “Shockwalk” challenged guests to escape and the hayride itself was filled with energy and excitement.
-At one point in time Dracula’s Forest was the premier haunted attraction, a terrifying experience that embraced new themes each season, maintained an energy that spurred ominous dread in each customer and created memories that likely are engrained in the minds of the generations of those fans who still visit today and hold out hope for a resurgence.
+At one point in time, Dracula’s Forest was the premier haunted attraction, a terrifying experience that embraced new themes each season, maintained energy that spurred ominous dread in each customer, and created memories that likely are engrained in the minds of the generations of those fans who still visit today and hold out hope for a resurgence.
 (Sadly the attraction has closed its gates, with rumors/hopes of returning in a different form in 2021).

 Dracula’s Forest features two attractions, the vintage “Haunted Hayride”, and additional walkthrough “The Dark Kingdom”.
 “The Dark Kingdom” was closed due to flooding on our visit.